 This may seem obvious, but all-too-often interviewers are reliant on the bulleted list of questions they’ve hastily typed-up the day of the actual interview.
 The list of interview questions should be as intentional as the rest of the video project.
 Be truly methodical and ask yourself: what am I trying to achieve with the interview of this specific person?
 Where does this person fit into the big-picture or puzzle of what I’m creating with this video project?
 And what do I hope to capture from said interviewee?
 Then, work backwards to create your list of questions.
 The obvious should be the applicable “who,” “what,” “where,” and “when.”
 Once you have those in the can, your preparedness can help provoke the most important “why” and “how” responses.
-Being prepared allows you to be nimble during the actual interview, asking the every-important follow-up question and diving deeper to capture the meat of the matter.
-Ultimately, you should know almost-exactly what you’re looking to capture during the interview – your path or trajectory – before the interview even starts.
+Being prepared allows you to be nimble during the actual interview, asking the ever-important follow-up question and diving deeper to capture the meat of the matter.
+Ultimately, you should know exactly what you’re looking to capture during the interview – your path or trajectory – before the interview even starts.

 Tip #2: Turn Off Your Cell Phone

 With all the production gear in the room – bright lights, overhead microphone, tripods, and multiple cameras – there’s already a plethora of distraction (and possible angst) for your interviewee.
-Your second job to being prepared, is to be friendly and inviting to your interviewee.
+Your second job to being prepared is to be friendly and inviting to your interviewee.
 You need to be receptive and engaged, inspiring confidence as a confidant.
 A subtlety direct way to show your interviewee that you’re here for one reason only – the interview – is to visibly turn off your cellphone.
 And then invite the interviewee to do the same!
-Your video camera operator will be grateful as well: not many things are more distracting than having a cellphone chime-in during a very evocative soundbite of the interview.
+Your video camera operator will be grateful as well: not many things are more disruptive than having a cellphone chime-in during a very evocative soundbite of the interview.

 Tip #3: Smile and Nod